VeronicaG24/Assignment1_Exp/README.md

 Requirements
 ----------------------

-The purpose of the first assignment of Experimental robotics is to implement the control of a robot in **ROS** or **ROS 2**, initially in the **Gazebo** environment and subsequently with a real Rosbot, to reach 4 markers with the following IDs: 11, 12, 13, and 15.
+The purpose of the first assignment of Experimental robotics is to implement the control of a robot in **ROS** or **ROS 2**, initially in the **Gazebo** environment and subsequently with a real **Rosbot**, to reach 4 markers with the following IDs: 11, 12, 13, and 15.

 The IDs of the markers have specific meanings: